mgechev/blog.mgechev.com/content/post/2018-01-29-javascript-decorators-aop-autobind-memoization.md

 In this blog post I'll share a few decorators which I'm using on a daily basis.
 We'll take a look at:

-- How to write more efficient code with `@autobind`
+- How to write more efficient React components with `@autobind`
 - How to cache results of computations using `@memo`
 - Improving separation of concerns and cohesion with `aspect.js`'s `@beforeMethod` and `@afterMethod`
-- Developing more decoupled code using dependency injection from `injection-js`
+- Developing more decoupled code using Angular's dependency injection with `injection-js`

 ## Autobind